JyRaGa/daapyq/OOPS.md

 *    Evaluate the advantages and disadvantages of templates in C++ by designing a function template to swap variables.
 *    What are templates in C++ and define its types.
 *    What is the concept of inheritance of templates?
 Write a code for inheritance of a template base class and template derived class.
-*    Write a function template for finding the minimum value contained in an array.
+*    Write a function template for finding the minimum value contained in an array, test it using arrays of ints and doubles.
 Distinguish between overloaded functions and function templates.
 *    Distinguish between the term class template and template class.
 *    Explain templates and its types with detailed example.
 *    What are Templates?
 Write a program to create a Class Template and a Friend Template.